fourtytoo/record-deps/README.md

 tree of your project into the final (uber)jar.

-On every build (either jar or uberjar), this plugin writes the dependency tree to a file.
+On every build (either jar or uberjar), this plugin writes the dependency tree to a file in the directory `resources`.
 That implies that the list of dependencies will be included in the jar file as a Java resource.

 Later you can check the dependencies that formed the final jar as with `lein deps :tree` but without the project.
 You can, for instance,